Learn about our sun

 The Sun Today

-As solar maximum approaches, it’s getting very exciting!
+It’s solar maximum!
+Activity is getting very exciting!

 Current observations of the Sun as seen by the Solar Dynamics Observatory (SDO) & the Solar and Heliospheric Observatory (SOHO).